 HIV is transmitted from person-to-person from contact with infected blood, semen and/or vaginal fluid.
 Having unprotected sex vaginal or anal sex (or oral sex if you have a cut or open sore in your mouth) with an infected partner greatly increases the risk of contracting HIV.
 HIV can also be transmitted via unsterile drug use, from using infected needles, syringes or drug equipment.

 In 2014, the CDC reported that there were 44,073 new cases of HIV in the United States.
 Of those cases, 35,571 were diagnosed in men or adolescent males; a total of more than 80 percent of all new HIV cases are in men.
+Currently, men cannot be cured of HIV.

 In the U.S., HIV is most prevalent in men who have sex with men, gay men and bisexual men, however it is also racially prevalent among black heterosexual men.